 Pediatric nurses are RNs who work with children.
 They provide routine check-ups, administer medications and immunizations, and conduct screenings for developmental conditions.
 Many states require pediatric nurses to have a BSN, and some require them to obtain special certification in addition to their nursing licenses.

 We've put together guides to popular nursing jobs, which you can explore for more information.

 How Do I Get a Nursing License?

-To legally practice as a nurse, all nursing candidates in the U.S. must first graduate from an accredited nursing program, including any of the numerous nationally accredited online nursing programs.
-They must then apply for an RN nursing license from their state nursing board, which requires passing an extensive certification exam called the NCLE, which the National Council of State Boards of Nursing (NCSBN) administers.;
+To legally practice as a nurse, all nursing candidates in the U.S. must first graduate from an accredited nursing program.
+They must then apply for an RN nursing license from their state nursing board, which requires passing the NCLEX, administered by the National Council of State Boards of Nursing.